 Welcome to the Tree House Tour de Cookie!
 A day of fun, festivities and philanthropy…

-We invite cyclists of all ages to join us on Saturday, May 7 for this exciting, fun-filled, and delicious bike ride from one cookie stand to the next.
-Choose between distances of 12, 26, or 42 miles, and enjoy the scenery and the food!
-The aim of the event is to raise awareness of child abuse prevention and promote the services offered by The Tree House.
+The Tree House Tour de Cookie is an exciting, fun-filled, and delicious bike ride from one cookie stand to the next.
+Choose between distances of 12, 27, or 43 miles, and enjoy the scenery and the food!
+The aim of the event is to raise awareness of child abuse prevention and promote the free services offered by The Tree House, services that provide hope and healing to sexually and physically abused children and neglected children.
 All proceeds of the Tree House Tour de Cookie benefit The Tree House CAC, enabling us to better serve our clients.
 It is a wonderful occasion during which individuals, families, and groups can enjoy a day of fun, festivities, philanthropy, and COOKIES!

 *Notice: The Tree House Child Assessment Center of Montgomery County Maryland (“The Tree House”) has leased or rented facilities from the Johns Hopkins University.
 However, the Tree House and any programs operated by it are not related to or affiliated with the Johns Hopkins University in any way.
 The Tree House is an entirely separate legal entity with no connection to the Johns Hopkins University aside from the temporary use of facility for the specified program.